roshenarun3/website/content/elements3.md

 ## Experience
 **Undergraduate Researcher (Nest ML)** -- |January 2020 - Present| -- My partner and I are currently developing a system that enhances the capabilities of the Nest Thermostat.
-The system uses a Raspberry Pi to approximate the heat transfer using an external temperature node and weather API data.
-It will then be able to intuitively learn what the ideal set temperature for the Nest thermostat will be from the heat transfer value calculated.
+The system uses a Raspberry Pi to approximate the heat transfer using an inside temperature node and weather API data.
+It will then be able to intuitively learn what the ideal set temperature for the Nest thermostat will be to maintain the designated ambient temperature.
 I worked on the database component of the project which logs temperature data and calculated values into a sqlite database.
 The logging database references a lookup table composed of three columns: temperature node reading (inside), outside weather temperature, and Qtotal (heat transfer).
 This lookup table is prepopulated with each row containing a different realistic combination of temperature node reading and outside weather temperature.
-So when the user inputs a set temperature through the nest, the temperature node and outside weather can be referenced.
+So when the user inputs a set temperature through the nest, the temperature node and outside weather data can be referenced.
 These values are then inserted into a SQL query that can quickly pinpoint the corresponding Qtotal value.
-We are currently working on relating this Qtotal value, which is calculated by using a combination of the radiation and convection heat transfer equations, to the ideal set temperature for the Nest.
-My partner and I have been working to implement a feedforward neural network system that takes the Qtotal value along with temperature node data and weather API to estimate the ideal set temperature for the Nest.
+We are currently working on relating this Qtotal value, which is calculated by using a combination of radiation and convection heat transfer equations, to the ideal set temperature for the Nest.
+My partner and I have been learning to implement a feedforward neural network system.
+This network will take the Qtotal value along with temperature node data and weather API to estimate the ideal set temperature for the Nest that best maintains the user's ambient temperature setting
+(what the user wants the house to feel like).

 **Formula SAE Recruit** -- |October 2019 - Present| -- I am a recruit for the Electric Powertrain Team (EPT).
 I helped design the
 Emrax motor casing and PCB mounts for the Electric Vehicle (EV).
 The CAD Software used in designing was mainly NX12 and SOLIDWORKS.
-I additionally learned about the mechanics of both EV and internal combustion (IC) vehicles through attending different subteam meetings.
+I additionally learned about the mechanics of both EV and internal combustion (IC) vehicle through attending different subteam meetings.
 The engine team taught me about the stages of combustion: intake, compression, combustion, and exhaust.
 Additionally, I helped service our transmission as there were issues with a chipped gear.
 The suspension team also taught me the extreme importance of a differential and the inner spider gears, which enable the power to be transmitted from the crankshaft to the wheels.